NinoJornales/sql-tableau-project-airline-satisfaction/README.md

 The EDA aims to answer key questions such as:

-- What is the total number reviews and how much of them were satisfied.
+- What is the total number of reviews and how many of them were satisfied?
-- How are the reviews distributed based on Verification, Class, and Type of Traveller.
+- How are the reviews distributed based on Verification, Class, and Type of Traveller?
-- How does the different categories affect customer satisfaction.
+- How do the different categories affect customer satisfaction?

 ### Analysis and Findings